South Carolina Society for Philosophy

 Joint meeting with the North Carolina Philosophical Society

 March 15-16, 2024

 Submissions: Faculty, graduate students, undergraduates, and independent scholars from anywhere in the world are invited to submit abstracts for the 2024 meeting of the South Carolina Society for Philosophy (SCSP).
 Proposals or panels on any topic of philosophical interest are welcome.
 Undergraduate students should plan to submit their full papers of approximately 3000 words; others may submit abstracts of approximately 500 words.
 All submissions for the SCSP should be anonymized and emailed to SCSP (SCSPhilosophy@gmail.com), by January 1, 2024 and should include a title and a few possible categories into which the paper could fit on the program if accepted.
 In the body of your email, please indicate your name, institutional affiliation (if any), status (e.g., faculty, graduate student, etc.), contact information, and whether you wish your paper to be considered for a Society prize (see below).

-Location: The joint meeting will be held on the Hilton Head campus Davidson College in Davidson, North Carolina which is 25 miles northeast of the Charlotte-Douglas International Airport (CLT).
+Location: The joint meeting will be held at Davidson College in Davidson, North Carolina which is 25 miles northeast of the Charlotte-Douglas International Airport (CLT).
 Additional information about lodging options near the conference venue will be communicated upon acceptance of your proposal.

 Underrepresented Voices in Philosophy: The Society particularly encourages submissions from participants whose work or presence in the profession centers on historically underrepresented questions, themes, issues, figures, or methods of inquiry.